Physics-Informed Learning of Microvascular Flow Models using Graph Neural Networks: Numerical tests on GNN surrogate models

-Figure~\ref{fig:error1} (top panel) reports the $L^2$ mean relative pressure and velocity errors across the testing set for the four models (\(1\)--\(4\)).
+Figure~\ref{fig:error1} reports the $L^2$ mean relative pressure and velocity errors across the testing set for the four models (\(1\)--\(4\)).
+The evaluation is carried out in an \emph{out-of-sample} regime: the models were trained on vascular networks whose complexity, measured by the number of inlet nodes located on the upper surface of the domain, ranged between $25$ and $40$ (as indicated by the gray band in Figure~\ref{fig:error1}).
+The tests were then carried out on $17$ additional vascular graphs, characterized by a number of inlets varying from $20$ up to $100$, with each configuration containing twice as many outlet nodes as inlets.
 The results highlight three main aspects.
 All GNN models exhibit stable accuracy far beyond the training window, effectively generalizing to vascular networks whose geometric complexity spans from $20$ to $100$ inlet nodes.
 This holds consistently for pressure and velocity fields, confirming the robustness of the learned parameter-to-solution map $\mathcal{S}:(G,W)\mapsto \mathbf{U}^W$ to large variations in graph topology.
 However, we note that, despite the increasing geometric complexity, the global hemodynamic regime remains coherent across all test graphs.
 This is confirmed by the near-constant depth of the networks—measured as the average number of nodes from inlets to outlets—whose weak dependence on the inlet count suggests that the flow regime is physically comparable across test configurations (not shown).
 Finally, the physics-informed models (Model~3 and~4) maintain low residuals for constitutive and mass-balance laws throughout the entire testing range.
 More precisely, these metrics are defined as $\mathcal{L}_{\text{constitutive}}$ and $\mathcal{L}_{\text{mass}}$ for Model~3 and $\mathcal{L}_{\text{constitutive}}$, $\mathcal{L}_{\text{mass}}^{(1)}$, and $\mathcal{L}_{\text{mass}}^{(2)}$ for Model~4, in Section \ref{sec:gnn_models}.
 These residuals remain small in all configurations, as shown in Figure~\ref{fig:error1} (bottom panel).
 Overall, these results demonstrate that the proposed GNN architectures not only reproduce local flow quantities with high accuracy but also preserve the global physical structure of the problem, providing reliable predictions across a wide spectrum of vascular geometries.